vghpe/vghpe.github.io/content/unlisted/2025-10-01-male-nipple.md

 **Artist statement**: The male nipple is so enigmatic!
 How does one touch it?
 Does it do anything?
 Do you know?
 Prove it!

-HTSMN is an relationship/intimacy sim disguised as an auto-runner puzzle platformer.
-Through basic platforming you manipulate parameters inside a selected hottie's 'box', each with their own quirks.
-The goal is to reach "peak arousal".
+**HTSMN** is a relationship and intimacy sim disguised as an auto-runner puzzle platformer.
+You are a specialist who probes and twists within each client’s “box” to identify their needs and guide them toward peak arousal.

  <!--more-->
 [Jump to prototype](#play-the-prototype)